Skip to main content

 • Organisation chart and job roles/descriptions

-• Documented agreements where partner organisations are used
+• Documented agreements where partner organisations will be used to deliver KPA qualifications

 Resources